 Prince Albert Municipality is a category B municipality performing the functions set out in Schedule 4 B and 5B.
-The Municipality's performance is commended in that it obtained a clean audit for the reporting year, following the previous year's unqualified audit.
-Much improvement has been made towards obtaining a clean audit previously out of reach because of deviations in respect of procurement.
+The Municipality's performance is commended in that it obtained an unqualified audit with no findings raised for the reporting year, following the previous year's unqualified audit.
+Much improvement has been made towards obtaining an unqualified audit with no findings previously out of reach because of deviations in respect of procurement.
 Due to geographical location it is extremely difficult for a rural municipality such as Prince Albert to always procure three quotations resulting in a high number of deviations.
-Obtaining a clean audit under these circumstances and with the limited capacity we have, is something to be very proud of.
+Obtaining an unqualified audit with no findings raised under these circumstances and with the limited capacity we have, is something to be very proud of.
 This is a testament to the fact that Prince Albert is indeed the leading municipality in the Central Karoo.